By Paul Taylor

-Most vitamins for thinning hair and hair loss which can help restore thicker hair growth should be available from a normal healthy diet.
+Most vitamins for thinning hair and hair loss that can help restore thicker hair growth should be available from a normal healthy diet.

 Problem is, not everyone has a healthy diet!

 So if you want to know which supplements to take and what foods to eat, this simple guide explains all.

-* It could take months before you start to see improvements.
-But, if you persevere and do eventually realize that your hair feels stronger, looks thicker and less hair is falling out, then you'll know that it was all worth the wait.
+could take months before you start to see improvements.
+But if you persevere and do eventually realize that your hair feels stronger, looks thicker and less hair is falling out, then you'll know that it was all worth the wait.
+And if

-patience is not your strong point, then consider this: at least you'll be
+patience is not your strong point, at least you'll be

-using a totally natural approach to tackle your hair loss.
+using what should be a safe, healthy approach to tackle your hair loss.

 The vitamin B complex includes: B3, B5, B6, B12, folic acid, PABA, inositol, biotin, choline.